 2. How Much Does a Target Eye Exam Cost?

 If you have a Target Optical nearby and you need an up-to-date prescription for glasses or contacts, consider scheduling your eye exam there.

-An eye exam at Target Optical costs around $70 depending on where you live.
-Compared to other popular optical centers, I found that Target’s average exam cost falls on the lower end.
+An eye exam at Target Optical costs around $91 depending on where you live.
+Compared to other popular optical centers, I found that Target offers average prices on eye exams